 Now that we have defined these criteria for making green consumer choices, below are a couple scenarios that were personally experienced and the process I went through.

 These scenarios can be discussed at length but you probably get the idea.
 The take away is even though my choices weren’t perfect they represented great improvement over my previous actions.
 The more we begin to change our thought process about how we approach the hundreds of choices we face daily, the better our decision making.
-It has taken me quite a bit of time to “train my brain” and scrutinize my choices over the years but I feel I take my time when making a purchase and ultimately feel better about the purchase.
+It has taken me quite a bit of time to “train my brain” and scrutinize my choices over the years.
+Now, I take my time when making a purchase and ultimately feel better about the purchase.

-Becoming a savvier consumer when it comes to environmental, personal and economic health is something anyone can do and these eco-friendly choices create positive change.
-I hope this post was informative and look forward to any feedback people may have about their experiences, great products/companies and how choosing eco-friendly products has helped you in your day to day lives to be more climate friendly.
+Becoming a savvier consumer when it comes to environmental, personal and economic health is something anyone can do.
+These eco-friendly choices create positive change.
+I hope this post was informative.
+I look forward to any feedback people may have about their experiences and great products/companies.
+How has choosing eco-friendly products has helped you in your day to day life to be more climate friendly?

 Just remember, “A Little Choice Goes a Long Way”!